AnaHill/AnaHill.github.io/_posts/2025-03-18-how-posts-are-created.md

 Outcome is like this when make heading with three `###`.

-# Blogging
+# 📝 Blogging
-For the blogging, I recommend to check my post [_How to start blogging using GitHub Pages_](https://anahill.github.io/own%20page/2025/03/14/get-started-with-github-pages.html)

-Check out my previous post on [How to start blogging using GitHub Pages]({% post_url 2025-03-01-learn-write-posts %}).
+To start blogging with GitHub Pages,  I recommend to check out my previous post on [How to start blogging using GitHub Pages]({% post_url 2025-03-01-learn-write-posts %}).

 📝 Have a great time with GitHub Pages! 😊